Azure/azure-docs-powershell-azuread/docs-conceptual/azureadps-2.0/install-adv2.md

 ---
 # Install Azure Active Directory PowerShell for Graph

+>[!IMPORTANT]
+> Azure AD Powershell is planned for deprecation on **March 30, 2024**.
+For more details on the deprecation plans, see the [deprecation update](https://techcommunity.microsoft.com/t5/microsoft-entra-azure-ad-blog/important-azure-ad-graph-retirement-and-powershell-module/ba-p/3848270).
+We encourage you to continue migrating to [Microsoft Graph PowerShell](/powershell/microsoftgraph/overview), which is the recommended module for interacting with Azure AD.
+In addition, Microsoft Graph PowerShell allows you access to all Microsoft Graph APIs and is available on PowerShell 7.
+For answers to frequent migration queries, see the [Migration FAQ](migration-faq.yml).

 You can use the Azure Active Directory PowerShell module version for Graph for Azure AD administrative tasks such as user management, domain management and for configuring single sign-on.
 The cmdlets listed here are different from the MSOnline cmdlets which are part of Azure Active Directory PowerShell version 1.0.

 The Azure AD PowerShell for Graph module has two versions: a Public Preview version and a General Availability (GA) version.
 It is not recommended to use the Public Preview version for production scenarios.